Factory notebookFactory notebook7 min read

 Route One: Textured Soy Protein

-This route is common when a factory wants a meat-like bite from soy materials:
+This route is common when a factory wants a meat-like bite from soy materials.
+The process can create a chew that feels more layered or stringy than classic latiao.

-1. soy protein raw materials are blended
+Soy protein raw materials are blended with the dry recipe.

-3. extrusion creates a fibrous internal structure
+Extrusion creates a fibrous internal structure that mimics meat.

-4. pieces are cut, dried or stabilized
+Pieces are cut, then dried or otherwise stabilized.

-5. seasoning and oil are applied
+Seasoning and oil are applied across the cut pieces.

-6. the product is portioned and packed
+The product is portioned, weighed, and packed for retail.

 Route Two: Bean-Curd Sheet / Tofu Skin

-1. soybeans are cleaned, soaked, and ground
+Soybeans are cleaned, soaked, and ground into raw material.

-2. soy milk is cooked and filtered
+Soy milk is cooked and filtered to a consistent base.

 Which Machines Matter Most?